How to work well with a lawyer

 - If the police have been involved with your family, the business cards of the police officers you dealt with

 - List of incidents in your relationship that explain any need for a protection order, or an order dealing with custody, guardianship, or parenting arrangements, for example, incidents of physical or mental abuse

 Make and keep copies of all documents you give to your lawyer.
-You can use a large envelope, file folder, or binder to organize these papers.^ Back to top
+Use a large envelope, file folder, or binder to organize these papers.

 Other things to do before a meeting